-School of automation, Southeast University

-School of Mechanical Engineering, Southeast University Nanjing 210096, China Wangjian\19@163.com
+1 School of automation, Southeast University 2 School of Mechanical Engineering, Southeast University Nanjing 210096, China seu.robocup.rescue@gmail.com http://58.192.114.201/robocup/

-http://www.jamaw.cn/robocup/

 Abstract.
-This paper describes the SEU-RedSun rescue robot team, which will participate RoboCup 2010 with two robots.
-One robot is four-wheel independent driving construction, which is easy over the incline and low step terrain, and is easy to control.
+This paper describes the SEU-RedSun rescue robot team, which will participate RoboCup 2011.
+We have two robots, One robot is four-wheel independent driving construction, which is easy over the incline and low step terrain, and is easy to control.
 It focuses on implement the autonomous function.
 The other is a tracked robot with four flippers; it excels on rough terrain with tele-operation.
 Both robots are able to create map automatically, and share the information each other.
+We have made considerable improvements since the Robocup 2010 and we are still improving.